Table of Contents

 What triggers an OCR breach portal posting and how long does the investigation last?

-Under HITECH Section 13402(e)(4) and 45 CFR 164.408, any HIPAA breach of unsecured PHI affecting 500 or more individuals must be reported to the HHS Secretary without unreasonable delay and in no case later than 60 calendar days from discovery.
+Under the HITECH Breach Notification Rule and 45 CFR 164.408, any HIPAA breach of unsecured PHI affecting 500 or more individuals must be reported to the HHS Secretary without unreasonable delay and no later than 60 calendar days from discovery.
 OCR opens a compliance review of every such breach.
-Investigations commonly take 18 months to several years and frequently end in a settlement with a multi-year corrective action plan, as seen in the 2025 OCR resolutions with Deer Oaks ($225,000) and PIH Health ($600,000).
+Investigations commonly take 18 months to several years and frequently end in a settlement with a multi-year corrective action plan, as seen in the 2025 OCR resolutions with Deer Oaks ($225,000, two-year CAP) and PIH Health ($600,000, two-year CAP).

 Why are insider-access breaches especially dangerous for behavioral health and SUD providers?

 Behavioral health records sit under both HIPAA (enforced by HHS OCR) and, for federally assisted SUD programs, 42 CFR Part 2 (overseen by SAMHSA), which imposes stricter confidentiality and re-disclosure rules.
 When an insider misuses access, the entity is typically exposed on multiple fronts at once: HIPAA breach notification obligations, Part 2 patient confidentiality protections, state attorney general notification statutes, and accreditor follow-up from the Joint Commission or CARF at the next survey.
-OCR’s 2025 enforcement pattern shows the agency is particularly focused on access management failures and on whether the entity’s risk analysis was accurate and thorough.
+OCR’s 2025 enforcement pattern shows the agency is focused on access management failures and on whether the entity’s risk analysis was accurate and thorough.
+IBM pegs the average healthcare breach cost at $9.77 million.

 What should a behavioral health CEO do in the first 72 hours after discovering a possible insider breach?